kc-mcardiel/reach/_posts/2019-02-19-take-a-virtual-reality-tour-of-the-reach-campus-and-buildings.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Also be aware that, on iPhone X and XR, the latest iOS software version (12.2) now requires that you opt in for allowing gyroscope access.
-On your iPhone, go to Settings > Safari > Motion &amp; Orientation Access, and toggle to the on position.
+On your iPhone, go to Settings &gt; Safari &gt; Motion &amp; Orientation Access, and toggle to the on position.
 Then reload this page.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->